terminal29/PSMS-OSVR-Connector/README.md

 A plugin for OSVR that add support for [PSMoveService](https://github.com/cboulay/PSMoveService/) controllers and HMD's.

 # How to use
-Download the latest release, put *inf_osvr_move.dll* into your *osvr-plugins-0* folder, and put *PSMoveService_CAPI.dll* in the same folder as your OSVR server executable.
+Download the latest release, put *inf_osvr_move.dll* into your *osvr-plugins-0* folder, and put *PSMoveClient_CAPI.dll* in the same folder as your OSVR server executable.

 Take a look at this example OSVR server config file.
 ```